Camp Sites in Victoria

 If you’ve been following us for a while, you’ll know we’re on a mission to explore the best camp sites in Australia.

-We’ve got a mega post of Camp Sites in Western Australia, and one that we’ve just finished for Camp Sites in South Australia, and now we’re onto our third state, and this is going to become a huge post covering all of the amazing Camp Sites in Victoria that we find.
+We’ve got a mega post of Camp Sites in Western Australia, and one that we’ve just finished for Camp Sites in South Australia, and now we’re onto our third state, and this is now a huge post covering all of the amazing Camp Sites in Victoria that we’ve found.

 If we stay at anything that really isn’t worth reviewing then it doesn’t make the list here, but in general this will cover a massive range of camp sites.
 We prefer free or low costs, away from towns and the business of life.
 Water is a huge bonus (lakes, creeks, rivers or the beach), and anything picturesque kicks huge goals for us.